wanx-troopers/wanx-troopers.github.io/what-plugs-where/context-options.md

 followed by another `WanVideo Sampler` without `WanVideo Context Options` also running high noise followed by another sampler without running low noise.
 The last two samplers in the chain thus run with a number of frames much higher than would have been normally possible but because 1st one is batched the motion does not loop.
 Incidentally dmp++_sde was used.

+> context windows will just not work well with I2V models, no proper way around it
+> the reference image to context windows is workaround to allow using different images for different windows